gmcgoldr/algorand-tut/README.md

   new nominations are not accepted for some duration (the mandate).
 - After a failed vote,
   the nominee cannot nominate themselves for some duration (cooldown).
-- The treasurer can spend funds up to the proposed budget.
+- The treasurer can spend funds up to the proposed budget, or the number of votes received, whichever is smaller.

 Lacking functionality:

 - Voting on new memberships
 - Voting on contract closure
-- Unilateral contact exits
+- Unilateral contact exits with refund
 - Initial configuration (e.g. pre-approved accounts, min funds to start)

 Approach:

-- A stateful contract will track:
-  - phase: accepting nomination, accepting votes
-  - current treasurer
-  - current budget
-  - nominated treasurer
-  - proposed budget
-  - tallied votes for nomiation
-- A stateless contract will hold the funds.
-- The stateless contract will approve transactions from the treasurer, up to the current budget.
-- Communication between the two contracts will be done in the scratch space.
-- To spend,
-  the treasurer will submit a group of: a transaction to the stateful contract seeking approval, the payment transaction from the statless contract.
-- The stateful contract will verify that the treasurer is allowed to spend the amount in the payment transaction, and write the result in the scratch space.
-- The stateless contract will ensure that it is the 2nd in a group of two transactions, the first being the stateful contract, and will read the approval from the scratch space.

-The communcation could also be done using an ASA, but this introduces many other state transitions
-(all standard functions related to ASAs).
-While these can be managed,
-it would appear to increase the risk of misconfiguration.
+- The app is used as an escrow account, holding funds from members which can be released to the treasurer.
+- The app recognizes added funds based on a grouped transaction, which it inspects to discover the amount funded.
+- Grouped transactions can communicate through success / failure: if the funding transaction fails, then the group is not executed, so the app state is unchanged.

 ## Terminology